 "What's 'cogent?'", you ask.

-According to the dictionary, the word cogent [ko' junt] comes from a 14th Century French word that meant "necessary, urgent."
+According to the dictionary, the word cogent [ko' junt] comes from the 14th Century French word for "necessary, urgent."
 Today's English word means about the same: "convincing; appealing to the powers of reason".

 Our main purpose here is not to define a word or to introduce ourselves.
-It is to introduce a question for you, about your organization.
-"What's cogent?"
-What is needed now to create its future?
-What do your people need to build its capacity and their careers, and to support others doing the same?
+It is to introduce a question for you.
+About your future: "What's cogent?"
+What is needed now to create your future?
+What do you need to do to build your capacity and your career, and to support others doing the same?

 So, what's cogent?

-Our answer to the question is this: the learning that is cogent to our individual and collective careers is project based learning.
-PBL and its family – , communities of practice, mentoring, internships, apprenticeships, STEM instruction, problem based learning, and Maker Education, and project management – all of these engineer physical things that make a difference in the operating world as the same time as they build key competencies.
+CSP is what happens in mentoring, internships, apprenticeships, STEM instruction, problem based learning, and Maker Education, communities of practice, and project management – all of these engineer physical things that make a difference in the operating world as the same time as they build competencies of those doing the building.
 These are competencies that make for careers going forward: empathy, imagination, systems thinking, rigor, cooperation, and management skills.
-This is project know-how.
-This is what enables practitioners to collaborate and contribute to their organizations, wherever they are in today's complex, conflicted, and turbulent world.
+This is project management as CSP.
+This is what enables practitioners to cooperate and contribute to their organizations, wherever they are in today's complex, conflicted, and turbulent world.

-At Cogent Language, our mission is to help build project know-how for individual and collective futures by project based learning.
+At Cogent Language, our mission is to help build project know-how for individual and collective futures by project management as a collaborative systems practice.
 Our core competence is in designing and deploying learning paths in project know-how for individuals and organizations, including businesses, universities, schools, and NPO's.
 Our main prooducts are project worksites, and our main services are courses related to CSP.

-So, before you decide on a learning path for you or your organization, be sure it is "cogent".
+So, before you decide on a learning path to your future, be sure it is "cogent".
 Then compare its features with ours.
 For that purpose, here is a handy checklist.